Newcastle International Sports Centre: Newcastle Knights Centre of Excellence

 In June 2018, plans were announced for a Centre of Excellence for the Newcastle Knights located at the southern end of the ground at a cost of $20 million with $10 million provided by the NSW government with the other $10 million funded by the Knights' owners The Wests Group.

 2024 upgrades

 Prior to the start of the 2024 NRL season, the two video screens at the ground were replaced with two 160sqm screens along with a series of minor upgrades to spectator facilities.

 Transport

 The nearest railway station is Broadmeadow.
 Newcastle Transport operate a shuttle service from Queens Wharf on match days.

 Uses

-Hunter Stadium during the 2015 AFC Asian Cup semi-final between Australia and the UAE.

 Rugby league

 The Newcastle Knights of the National Rugby League team have been tenants of the ground since their formation in 1988.

 In October 2011 the ground hosted a rugby league one-off test match between Australia and New Zealand.
 This event set a new ground attendance record for a sporting event of 32,890.